 Gowers Surveyors is an independent surveying practice, being members of the Royal Institution of Chartered Surveyors (RICS) and the Chartered Association of Building Engineers (CABE).
 We are an ISO9001:2008 accredited company, with consistent quality standards approved by the Lloyd’s Register of Quality Assurance.

-Paul Gowers, who heads up Gowers Surveyors, is a Fellow of RICS, CABE and the Faculty of Building.
-He is also a Member of the Faculty of Party Wall Surveyors (FPWS), SPAB (Society for the Protection of Ancient Buildings) and is a RICS Registered Valuer.
+The team at Gowers Surveyors is headed up by Paul Gowers, a Fellow of RICS, CABE and the Faculty of Building.
+He is also a Member of the Faculty of Party Wall Surveyors (FPWS), the Society for the Protection of Ancient Buildings (SPAB) and a RICS Registered Valuer.

 |Some areas we cover:|